rmsk2/rustpwman/README.md

 ## Windows Subsystem for Linux (WSL)

-Version 1.0.0: As expected, building `rustpwman` for WSL works without problems after installing all dependencies like `git`, `gcc` and `libncurses`.
-The resulting application also works but there is a perceptible decrease in performance when compared to the native version which uses the `pancurses` backend.
+As expected, building `rustpwman` for WSL works without problems after installing all dependencies like `git`, `gcc`, `libssl-dev` and `libncurses`.
+The resulting application also works but there is a perceptible decrease in performance (TUI flickers a bit when updating the screen) when compared to the native version which uses the

-Version 1.2.8 and higher: Building and running `rustpwman` works.
-Performance is still not quite on the same level as the native version (TUI flickers a bit when updating the screen) but overall performance has improved with respect to the previous test mentioned above.
+`pancurses` backend.

 # Some technical information